VietLongTran/liamhz.github.io/md-blog/vulkan-fundamentals.md

 Commands are submitted to queues by first recording a series of commands into a command buffer and then submitting the entire command buffer to a queue with `vk::Queue::submit()`.

-Note: Ideally you should reuse command buffers, but generally you can re-record them every frame without a large performance hit, and it makes some things easier (e.g. sending uniform buffers to shaders).
+Note: Command buffers are usually re-recorded every frame (and not reused) to account for the change in workload in an application (e.g. drawing a new 3D model after an event).
+Luckily, Vulkan makes recording command buffers very cheap.

 Also, you can submit multiple command buffers to a single queue.
-One reason why this is useful is that it _can_ allow you to ensure that one set of commands from a command buffer completes execution before another command buffer in the queue starts (more on this later).
+This is useful because it _can_ allow you to ensure that one set of commands from a command buffer completes execution before another command buffer in the queue starts (more on this later), and it allows you to take advantage of multi-core CPUs by recording each of the command buffers in parallel on multiple threads.

 Finally, commands recorded in command buffers can perform: